configcat/scan-repository-orb/README.md

 4. Commit & push your changes.

 The above example configures a workflow that executes the scan and code references upload on every git `push` event.
-The code references will be uploaded for each branch in your repository that triggers the workflow.
+Scan reports are uploaded for each branch of your repository that triggers the workflow.

 ## Available Options